 - Accept a minimum of one developing writer at a time, for three-month stints (with a goal of one story developed each month).

-- Throughout the process, and once you feel your work on a particular essay is as far as it can or should go, you should keep the Not Numbers international director (Pam Bailey) informed on progress and problems.
+- Throughout the process, and once you feel your work on a particular essay is as far as it can or should go, mentors should keep Alice Rothchild (mentor coordinator) informed on progress and any problems encountered.
+Mentors also are expected to inform Alice (and their mentee) if they must be out of touch for more than a week due to vacation, illness, etc.

 - When the three-month stint with a particular writer is complete, mentors who choose to continue (and we hope all of you do!) will be rotated to another participant.
 However, we encourage mentors and writers to stay in touch after their assignments are complete.